Privacy Virtual Cards

 As a Privacy user, you get to enjoy additional features that make online transactions fast and seamless, including:

-• The browser extension—Available for Safari, Firefox, Edge, and Chrome, Privacy’s browser extension auto-populates your virtual card details at checkout, so you don't have to memorize them.
+• Browser extension—Available for Safari, Firefox, Edge, and Chrome, the Privacy Browser Extension auto-populates your virtual card details at checkout, so you don't have to memorize them.
 The Safari iOS extension also helps iPhone and iPad users enjoy faster checkouts.

-• Mobile app—The Privacy mobile app for iOS and Android lets you create and manage virtual cards on the go and track your account activity in real time.
+• Mobile app—The Privacy App for iOS and Android lets you create and manage virtual cards on the go and track your account activity in real time.

 To get started with Privacy, complete the following steps: